Fine-Grained Complexity for Quantum Problems from Size-Preserving Circuit-to-Hamiltonian Constructions: Size-preserving circuit-to-Hamiltonian construction

 In this section, we explain the $2$-local construction from \cite{Kempe+06} with some adaptation.

 We consider a promise problem $(L_{\mathrm{yes}},L_{\mathrm{no}})$ in QMA.
 Let $U=U_T\cdots U_2U_1$ be the quantum circuit of the verifier (which depends on the input), where $T=\poly(n)$.
 We assume that $U$ acts on $N=\poly(n)$ qubits: the first $m$ qubits contain the proof (the last $N-m$ qubits are initialized to $\ket{0}$).
 Here, each $U_i$ is a 1-qubit gate or a 2-qubit gate.
-As in \cite{Kempe+06}, we assume that the only 2-qubit gate used by the circuit is the controlled phase gate, each controlled phase gate is preceded and followed by two Z gates, and the controlled phase gates are applied at regular interval.
-Let $T_A\subseteq\{1,\ldots,T\}$ be the set of indices $i$ such that $U_i$ is a $1$-qubit gate.
+As in \cite{Kempe+06}, we assume that the only 2-qubit gate used by the circuit is the controlled phase gate, each controlled phase gate is preceded and followed by two Z gates\footnote{Any quantum circuit composed of the standard universal gate set can be compiled to the circuit described above with only linear blowup in circuit size because $\mathrm{CNOT} = (I\otimes H)\mathrm{CZ}(I\otimes H)$.} Let $T_A\subseteq\{1,\ldots,T\}$ be the set of indices $i$ such that $U_i$ is a $1$-qubit gate.
 Let $T_B\subseteq\{1,\ldots,T\}$ be the set of indices $i$ such that $U_i$ is a $2$-qubit gate.

 \paragraph{Meta-definition of the Hamiltonian.} \footnote{This is a ``meta-definition'' since it does not define the concrete implementation of the clock states.} The Hamiltonian is defined over the Hilbert space $\Hh_{\textrm{circuit}}\otimes \Hh_{\mathrm{clock}}$, where $\Hh_{\textrm{circuit}}$ is a Hilbert space of dimension $2^N$ representing the computation and $\Hh_{\mathrm{clock}}$ is a Hilbert space of dimension at least $T+1$ representing the clock.
 There are $T+1$ orthonormal unit vectors $\ket{\gamma_0},\ldots,\ket{\gamma_{T}}$ in $\Hh_{\mathrm{clock}}$ that are called the legal clock states.
 Let $\Hh_{\mathrm{legal}}$ denote the subspace spanned by the states $\ket{\gamma_0},\ldots,\ket{\gamma_{T}}$ and $\Pi_{\mathrm{legal}}$ be the projection into this subspace.
 Let $\Hh_{\mathrm{illegal}}$ be its orthogonal subspace.
 We define the operators